piotrpolak/pepiscms/docs/LIBRARY_FORMBUILDER.md

 attribute specified its default value is automatically completed.
 * The definition used for generating FormBuilder is compatible with the definition used by DataGrid so that one definition can be written and reused both for the Form and for the Grid.
-* Form builder is closely coupled with Entitable interface - it uses its saveById and getById methods.
+* Form builder is closely coupled with [EntitableInterface](pepiscms/application/classes/EntitableInterface.php) - it uses its saveById and getById methods.

 See complete [FormBuilder API](pepiscms/application/libraries/FormBuilder.php)